News BlogCentral AfricaMissions Operations

 Towards a new EU mission in the Central African Republic.
 First step

-(B2) The 28 adopted, this Thursday (November 21), the Crisis Management Concept (CMC) for the launch of a civilian mission to advise the security forces in the Central African Republic.
+(B2) The 28 adopted, this Thursday (November 21), the crisis management concept (CMC) for the launch of a civilian advisory mission to the security forces in the Central African Republic.
 Small name: EUAM RCA

 The role of the mission will be to support the reform of the internal security forces.
-Concretely, this will involve advising the Ministry of the Interior, the police and the gendarmerie to " help them deploy across the country ».
+Concretely, this will involve advice to the Ministry of the Interior, the police and the gendarmerie to “ help them deploy across the country ».

 One step in a slow process

-With the adoption of this concept of crisis management, the European Union has taken a further step, but the establishment of the mission is slow.
-The 28 had given their political green light last July (read: The 28 will give the green light to a new CSDP mission in the Central African Republic).
-It took four months for Member State experts to translate it into an official document.
-But the actual launch of the mission could happen quickly... before the end of 2019.
+With the adoption of this crisis management concept, the European Union is taking a further step, but the implementation of the mission is slow.
+The 28 gave their political green light last July (read: The 28 will give the green light to a new CSDP mission in the Central African Republic).
+It took Member State experts four months to translate it into an official document.
+But the actual launch of the mission could happen quickly… before the end of 2019.

 A need to provide the CAR with a civilian law enforcement force